-[28] The Board notes the matter was dealt with on the papers.
-Ordinarily costs for a hearing would be in the order of \$1,000 but the Board has reduced this to \$500 being an amount the Board considers is reasonable for the Respondent to pay toward the costs and expenses of, and incidental to, the inquiry by the Board.
+[30] The Board notes the matter was with at a hearing and not on the papers.
+Ordinarily costs for a hearing of this type would be in the order of \$1,000 but the Board has reduced this to \$750 being an amount the Board considers is reasonable for the Respondent to pay toward the costs and expenses of, and incidental to, the inquiry by the Board.